cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     ```

 ### Create Images
-1. For each of the folders, we need to create docker images and deploy them to the registry.
+1. For each of the folders, we need to create Docker images and deploy them to the registry.

-This is essentially the docker command (www.docker.com), but pushes the images to the IBM Cloud Container Registry.
-The images are built with the corresponding Dockerfile and contains
+This is essentially the Docker command (www.docker.com), but pushes the images to the IBM Cloud Container Registry.
+Docker is a tool designed to make it easier to create,
-all of the necessary software packages needed to run the microservices (eg. NodeJs, business logic).
-By creating an image, it allows us the flexibility of reusing it to deploy several
-times without needing to recompile the code.
+deploy, and run applications by using containers.
+The images are built with the corresponding Dockerfile and contains all of the necessary software packages needed to run
+the microservices (eg. NodeJs, business logic).
+By creating an image, it allows us the flexibility of reusing it to deploy several times without needing to recompile the code.
 This is the first time we are submitting these image repositories so we will provide it with an initial tag "1".
 Ensure you specify the trailing "."
 which references the location of the Dockerfile.

     cd cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation
     cd account
-    ibmcloud cr build -t us.icr.io/cas2019/account:1 .
+    ibmcloud cr build --no-cache -t us.icr.io/cas2019jd40/account:1 .
     cd ../provider
-    ibmcloud cr build -t us.icr.io/cas2019/provider:1 .
+    ibmcloud cr build --no-cache -t us.icr.io/cas2019jd40/provider:1 .
     cd ../cost
-    ibmcloud cr build -t us.icr.io/cas2019/cost:1 .
+    ibmcloud cr build --no-cache -t us.icr.io/cas2019jd40/cost:1 .

+The --no-cache allows you to make a clean build of an image every time, but optional.

 If you experience quota related issues, you can remove any older images you may have.